 CALL FOR ARTISTS: ARTIST IN RESIDENCE

-Richmond Hill Public Library (RHPL) invites professional visual artists to share their skills and artistic vision with the Richmond Hill community and examine the role that public libraries can play in the artistic process.
-Applications must be submitted by June 28, 2019.
+Richmond Hill Public Library (RHPL) invites professional visual artists to apply for our Virtual Artist in Residence program.
+Artists are invited to share their skills and artistic vision with the Richmond Hill community.
+Applications must be submitted by Sept.
+17, 2021.